taocpp/PEGTL/doc/Stream-Parsing.md

 ## Readers

-Readers need to implement only two functionalities, construction with reader-specific arguments and a read function.
+Readers need to implement two operations, construction with reader-specific arguments and a read function.
 The read function takes a pointer to a buffer and the length of the buffer.
 It attempts to read `length` bytes returning how many bytes were actually read (or zero at end-of-file).
 Errors are reported as exception, or by terminating the program when compiling with exceptions disabled.